dansmyers/IntroToCS/Labs/6-The_Compleat_Gamester.md

 Build incrementally!
 Add a few lines at a time, then test to make sure your code works before you add more.

 Once you've finished, experiment with playing several hands.
+Make sure that your code works for every case.

 ## Red Dog